Um... Yeah... Is my face red? Yup.

 Question: Do you contact the police for a research resource for your book?

 Answer: Yes, the public relations office.
-Sometimes, threw social media, the resource person contacts the author.
+Sometimes, through social media, the resource person contacts the author.

 Question: How do you come to your story?